 The Center on Aging addresses the many research and policy issues that arise in this context, using a broad brush that spans AIR’s subject areas and methodological reach.
 The Center serves AIR’s mission of improving the lives of the disadvantaged by bringing attention to aging issues and concerns, building on work already underway at AIR and also supporting projects on important emerging issues that may not yet be on the nation's policy agenda.
 Our initial focus on aging in the United States will expand over time to include international concerns, since societal aging is a global phenomenon.

-A key part of the Center on Aging’s activities will take advantage of new work around Project Talent, AIR’s huge survey of U.S. high school students in 1960.
+A key part of the Center on Aging’s activities centers on Project Talent, AIR’s huge survey of U.S. high school students in 1960.
 Those Americans are now 65 and older and offer a rich source of data on many of the issues we will address.